Generalized pencil-of-function method: Noise filtering

 Prefiltering can be used to combat noise and enhance signal-to-noise ratio (SNR).
 Band-pass matrix pencil (BPMP) method is a modification of the GPOF method via FIR or IIR band-pass filters.

 GPOF can handle up to 25 dB SNR.
-For GPOF, as well as for BPMP, variace of the estimates approximately reaches Cramér–Rao bound.
+For GPOF, as well as for BPMP, variance of the estimates approximately reaches Cramér–Rao bound.

 Calculation of residues

 Residues of the complex poles are obtained through the least squares problem:

 Applications

-The method is generally used for the evaluation of Sommerfeld integrals in discrete complex image method for method of moments, where the spectral Green's function is approximated as a sum of complex exponentials.
-Additionally, the method is used in antenna analysis, S-parameter-estimation in microwave integrated circuits, wave propagation analysis, moving target indication and radar signal processing.
+The method is generally used for the closed-form evaluation of Sommerfeld integrals in discrete complex image method for method of moments applications, where the spectral Green's function is approximated as a sum of complex exponentials.
+Additionally, the method is used in antenna analysis, S-parameter-estimation in microwave integrated circuits, wave propagation analysis, moving target indication, radar signal processing, and series acceleration in electromagnetic problems.